 And while Covid-19 has hardly spelt good news for the vast majority of the world's population, it has proved beneficial to a group of Oxford-based scientists.

-It is, therefore, relevant that biotech and life sciences have been earmarked by the conservative government of Boris Johnson as a sector the UK can dominate.
-To that end, officials are keen to build a nucleus of such companies in the UK.
+Biotech and life sciences have been earmarked by the conservative government of Boris Johnson as a sector the UK can dominate.
+To that end, officials are keen to facilitate processes that would allow a nucleus of such companies to develop in the UK.

 What is the UK doing to facilitate tech IPOs?The UK wants companies like Oxford Nanopore to remain with their feet firmly planted on home soil rather than be bought out by larger companies from overseas.

 In February, ministers lent their support to a review into rules concerning London listings which can help keep tech companies in the UK.
 These measures include reforming the process to provide such greater scope for dual share classes, something that is in the interests of start-up founders.

 How has the pandemic helped Oxford Nanopore grow?The COVID-19 pandemic has proved to be a substantial economic benefit to Oxford Nanopore.
 Few organisations can provide such a powerful solution when it comes to spotting and tracking coronavirus mutations.

 It’s been reported that approximately 20% of the Sars-Cov-2 virus genomes were generated on an Oxford Nanopore device by scientists from more than 85 countries.